 I would recommend to start to introduce oils slowly, perhaps using it a night.
 Most oils are sold in glass bottles with small droppers.
 That’s because you really only need a drop or two to get the moisture you need.
 I’ve found that since using a facial oil I wake up with refreshed and glowing skin.

 Please note: this post contains affiliate links, of which I may be paid a small amount of commission on sales.
+I would like to express that I have not been paid for this post nor have I received any gifted products.
 Thank you for your support.